5 Generations in the Workplace: Their Values and Differences

 Generation Z individuals, born 1997-2015, are just beginning to enter the workforce.

 Values: Generation Z prioritizes authenticity, truth and connectivity in their relationships and expects it from society.
-While these employees are considered to be the first digital natives of our time, they still value offline relationships and person-to-person interactions.
+These employees are considered to be the first digital natives of our time.

 Type of employee: While individuals of Generation Z are only starting to enter the workforce, they’re already making changes to expectations of work environments.
 They want authentic employers and see flexible work environments, clear directions and transparency about their work as near requirements.
-They value social awards for experiential projects that credit them for innovating and seek personal growth in the process of reaching performance goals.
+They value innovative ideas and they seek personal growth in the process of reaching performance goals.